-3.5 The TC39 process
+5.5 The TC39 process for proposed ECMAScript features

 With ECMAScript 6, two issues with the release process used at that time became obvious:

 - If too much time passes between releases then features that are ready early, have to wait a long time until they can be released.
 And features that are ready late, risk being rushed to make the deadline. - Features were often designed long before they were implemented and used.
 Design deficiencies related to implementation and use were therefore discovered too late.